jasdumas/jasdumas.github.io/_posts/2017-05-28-runconf17-experience.md

 ### Networking & Connecting

-This was my first time at the annual rOpenSci Unconference event held in Los Angeles, CA and incidentally my first time in the city.
+This was my first time at the annual [rOpenSci Unconference](http://unconf17.ropensci.org/) event held in Los Angeles, CA and incidentally my first time in the city.
 I was excited at the onset, from getting the invite email, to closely watching the project proposals pitched during the lead up to the event.
 I had felt slightly anxious to meet so many useRs that I had only really engaged with on Twitter, but a far cry from the how nervous I felt when attending the international useR conference in Stanford, CA last Summer.
 My nerves were calmed after the interesting icebreaker on the first day where I got to group up with the attendees based on animal preference ([#rdogladies](https://twitter.com/search?q=%23rdogladies) & [#Rpuppies](https://twitter.com/jasdumas/status/644555140507258880) obviously!), learning styles, and thoughts on my personal role within R community (**tl;dr: I'm [one of many folks](https://twitter.com/kopshtik/status/867786243911819264) suffering from imposter syndrome regardless of my participation as Co-organizer of R-Ladies CT, and Core Member & Survey Lead of [Forwards](http://forwards.github.io/)**).

 In the beginning, I did not feel as productive and was really bogged down with the notion of other groups bountiful commits and producing a full-fledged R package in less than 20 hours.
-I got some sage advice form the community manager, Stephanie Butland about taking mental breaks and developing a smaller my project scope.
+I got some sage advice from the community manager, [Stefanie Butland](https://twitter.com/stefaniebutland) about taking mental breaks and developing a smaller my project scope.
 I also appreciated the breaks to de-stress from the social interaction during dinner on the first night which enabled me to achieve some progress on my project in a secluded setting that I was familiar with 🎧.

 Overall, I had a fantastic time getting out of my comfort zone and meeting new people and felt really connected by the end of the event, which culminated in **rounds of hugs, handshakes and beers!** 🍺.